Land Rover Discovery SUV - Engines, drive & performance

 That caveat aside, the Discovery is very enjoyable to drive, and changes to the steering and suspension for the facelift have made it more precise.
 The diesel and petrol engine range is perfectly paired with the standard eight-speed automatic gearbox, while the air suspension irons out most bumps, even if it became slightly bouncier and less comfy as part of the changes made to the car in 2021.
 Press on through the corners and you’ll notice a bit of body lean, but the steering is well weighted and accurate, while the air suspension makes the Discovery a cosseting and relaxing car to drive, even with large wheels fitted.

 The suspension does a good job of managing the weight of the Discovery, keeping it on an even keel.
 It’s quiet, too: Land Rover’s engineers say they’ve benchmarked the Discovery against the plusher, pricier and impressively hushed Range Rover; on the basis of our test drive, we believe them, as there’s very little noise from either engine.

 Naturally, Land Rover has also remained true to the Discovery’s historic reputation for off-road prowess.
 The latest car takes full advantage of the brand’s Terrain Response system with low-speed off-road cruise control.
 Allied with sophisticated suspension and high ground clearance, it allows you to wade through up to 900mm of water, or tackle obstructions that would leave many SUV rivals high and dry.

 Land Rover Discovery diesel engines

-The Discovery is available with a 2.0-litre turbocharged petrol engine badged P300, producing an impressive 296bhp and getting it from 0-62mph in 7.3 seconds, however, this isn’t currently available.
+The Discovery has been available with a 2.0-litre turbocharged petrol engine badged P300, producing an impressive 296bhp and getting it from 0-62mph in 7.3 seconds, however, this isn’t currently available.
 This engine is shared with the entry-level Jaguar F-Type sports car.